Blog

 Constructing our prompt

 Think of GPT-3 as a colleague.
 If you ask your coworker to do something for you, you need to be as specific and explicit as possible when describing what you want.
-Here we are using the text completion API end-point of the general intelligence model for GPT-3, meaning that it was not explicitly designed for creating data.
+Here we are using the text completion API end-point of the general intelligence model for GPT-3, meaning that it was not explicitly designed to create data or generate fake data.
 This requires us to specify in our prompt the format we want our data in - “a comma separated tabular database.”
 Using the GPT-3 API, we get a response that looks like this:

 "\n\nName,Age,Gender,Location,Interests,Height,Weight\nJohn,27,Male,New York City,Travelling,5'10,180lbs\nSamantha,25,Female,Los Angeles,Reading,5'4,125lbs\nMatthew,30,Male,Chicago,Cooking,6'2,200lbs\nEmily,21,Female,San Francisco,Hiking,5'6,135lbs\nMichael,28,Male,Dallas,Gardening,5'11,190lbs"